-Green energy types in the UK didn’t have a comfortable summer with unpleasant surprises like cuts in Government support for solar.
+Green energy people in the UK didn’t have a comfortable summer despite the sunny days, with unpleasant surprises like cuts in Government financial support for solar energy generation.

-The new direction from Government is (I think) to help people reduce their domestic energy costs, and maybe carbon, without costing the Government any money, and at the same time keeping businesses and other key stakeholders on board, and winning public acceptance.
-Enough of a challenge then?
-Energy efficiency as a strategy to resolve that cluster of problems is therefore, in policy land, cool.
+The new direction from the UK Government is to help people reduce their domestic energy costs (and maybe carbon), without costing the Government any money.
+At the same time policies must keep businesses on board, and win public acceptance.
+Enough of a challenge to keep anybody busy.
+Energy efficiency as a strategy to resolve that cluster of problems is therefore, in policy land, the site of big hopes.

-I heard two great policy ideas recently to help people consume energy more efficiently.
-They came from Simon Roberts OBE at the Centre for Sustainable Energy and Dustin Benton from the Green Alliance.
-I heard them pitch at a ‘Dragon’s Den’ event at the Policy Exchange thinktank in London.
-Both pitches stood the idea of supply and demand on its head.
-This blog looks at the idea from the Centre for Sustainable Energy.
+I heard some great policy ideas recently to help people consume energy more efficiently.
+One I liked a lot came from Simon Roberts OBE at the Centre for Sustainable Energy, pitched at a ‘Dragon’s Den’ event at the Policy Exchange thinktank in London.
+The idea stood the idea of supply and demand on its head.

 When asked what energy suppliers should do if not supply energy, Simon Roberts proposed that one shift would be to develop businesses such as ‘LED lightbulbs as service’.
-I would love that – I went on a rant on Twitter recently about the fact that if you want to go low-energy on lightbulbs you can’t have the pretty ones.
-I wanted the vintage-looking ones for my hall that you see in hipster cafes that look like someone’s been waving a sparkler up and down inside a lightbulb, but they are F rated.
+At the moment if you want low-energy lightbulbs you can’t have the pretty ones.
+The vintage-type ones that look like someone’s been waving a sparkler up and down inside a lightbulb, are F rated.
 The plain, functional, virtuous LED ones are A+ rated.
-I can’t really square it with myself to get the dirty F ones.

-If I could get a great range of pretty lightbulbs as service, maybe with a winter special of warm-glow lightbulbs swapped with cool bluer bulbs in summer, I’d love it.
-That’s the sort of thing that could make energy efficiency attractive and exciting to people as home-dwellers, not as bill-payers.
-As people at the event kept saying ‘people are not spreadsheets’ and yet that’s how energy efficiency is marketed.
-I like spreadsheets, I use them all the time at work.
-So at home, I refresh my mind by going onto Pinterest and looking at pretty things.
-Making life more beautiful can go hand in hand with living more sustainably, and good design could change our energy culture.
+Imagine a company that not only reduces your lighting costs but offers a range of nice lightbulbs as service, maybe identifying where your family needs different kinds of light, or maybe with a winter special of warm-glow lightbulbs swapped with cool bluer bulbs in summer.
+That’s the sort of thing that could make energy efficiency inspiring to people as home-dwellers, not as bill-payers.
+As people at the Policy Exchange event kept saying ‘people are not spreadsheets’ and yet that’s how energy efficiency is marketed.
+And as a result, people for whom status and luxury is more important than cost, are one of the groups stubbornly failing to make energy efficiency savings.
+Cost is a huge driver of consumer behaviour, but it is not the only one.
+Making life more inspiring can go hand in hand with living more efficiently and sustainably.

 In my last blog, I described my difficulties with my home energy monitor, My Not So Wise Owl.
 I felt very ashamed of myself as I was writing.
 I thought I must be dim-witted as well as increasingly dim-watted.
 But in fact I am not a corner case and smart energy monitors have not yet (as far as the literature can tell me) won hearts as well as minds.
 A wonderful study: ‘Making Energy Visible’ by Hargreaves et al, 2013, (1) documented the tangle of hopeful starts and frustrated endings of smart energy technology products in the home.
 Having curbed an energy bill by perhaps 5%, they lose their usefulness and appeal, and end up stuffed away in a cupboard, out of sight and out of mind.
 The Financial Times summed it up this week with an article headline saying : ‘The smart home is still too clever for its own good.’
 The family roles and conflicts documented in part in Hargreaves et al, are acutely pictured by the satirical comic ‘the Daily Mash’ in their article: ‘Dads begin obsessive relationship with thermostat.’